eefjonkheer/coderefinery-documentation-example-project/README.md

 ## Input file requirements

-   .xlsx
+   * .xlsx format

-   File may contain numbers only
+   * File may contain numbers only